Back to jobs

 About the Role

-• Lead monthly, quarterly and annual close activities by ensuring timely, accurate and complete financial records and reporting in accordance with US GAAP, legal requirements, and the Company’s corporate policies
+• Lead monthly, quarterly, and annual close activities, ensuring timely, accurate, and complete financial records and reporting in accordance with US GAAP, legal requirements, and Company policies.

-• Analyze and provide commentary on balance sheet and income statement variances
+• Analyze and provide commentary on balance sheet and income statement variances, highlighting key drivers and trends.

-• Lead corporate consolidations, overseeing subsidiary reporting requirements
+• Manage corporate consolidations, including oversight of subsidiary reporting requirements and elimination entries.

-• Support and assist with quarterly reviews and annual audits or any ad hoc projects as directed by the Controller
+• Support quarterly reviews and annual financial statement audits and assist with other ad hoc projects as directed by the Controller.

-• Assist with preparation of annual SOX risk assessment, including determining materiality, identifying in-scope processes and significant accounts and linking key assertions
+• Lead the preparation of the annual SOX risk assessment, including determining materiality thresholds, identifying in-scope processes, and mapping significant accounts to key assertions and controls.

-• Interface with external auditors for annual audits, quarterly reviews and internal control audits, including preparation of required schedules and documentation
+• Interface with external auditors for annual audits, quarterly reviews, and internal control testing, ensuring timely delivery of required schedules and documentation.

-• Participate in special projects or ad-hoc analysis in support of the finance department and company initiatives
+• Participate in special projects and ad-hoc financial analyses in support of finance department priorities and broader company initiatives.

 What You Bring…

-• Minimum of 5 years with at least 2 years of Big Four experience
+• Minimum of 7+ years of progressive accounting experience, with 3+ years of Big Four public accounting.

-• Attention to detail and pride in maintaining high-quality financial data
+• Exceptional attention to detail and commitment to maintaining high-quality, accurate financial data.

 Create a Job Alert